 "It's my fault for not checking more carefully," said Keith Pointon, from England, an award-winning photographer.
 "I'm having a good time and it's a pleasant vacation.
 But it's billed as an expedition cruise when it's really a small-ship cruise.
-With 300 passengers onboard, seven PolarCirkels aren't half enough to take us on and off or to make one available to guests willing to pay."
+With 300 passengers onboard, seven

+PolarCirkels aren't half enough to take us on and off or to make one available to guests willing to pay."

-Since the cruise begins and ends in Longyearbyen, population 2,100, the capital of Svalbard, the town deserves a second look.
+Since the cruise begins and ends in Longyearbyen, population 2100, the capital of Svalbard, the town deserves a second look.
 A postcard might say: One mighty mountain, two streets, red and green pre-fab buildings, countless new cars, 10 bars, eight restaurants, a bank, grocery story, lots of bikes, kids' toys, dead grass and the world's best Arctic museum.

 But we arrived a day early and discovered that as bare though it looks, Longyearbyen - and Svalbard - are more utopia than outlier.
 Administered by Norway, Svalbard is an international territory where citizens whose countries signed the 1920 Treaty of Versailles can live and work.
+Thus there is a global seed bank, numerous research stations, a concentration on the Arctic and related sciences - climate change, geology, astrophysics and biology.